 At Raincoast we are committed to only using images and video that are ethically obtained.
 We believe that a photographer or videographer should not just consider ethics when capturing media, but should embody them at the core of their work.
-A photographer is in constant relationship with, and should be accountable to, the people and animals they interact with.
+A photographer is in constant relationship with, and should be accountable to, the people and other animals they interact with.

 Being respectful at all times before, during, and after a shoot helps to ensure we maintain a healthy and mutually beneficial relationship between the subject and photographer, as well as the safety and conservation of the wildlife, the places they call home, and that people’s stories are told with consent and collaboration.